 AI video technology is about to revolutionize the retail industry

 Computer vision is already fundamentally changing retail today.
-Read here how IoT cameras equipped with AI Video Analytics help to make stores & malls ready for the digital future.
+Read here how IoT cameras equipped with AI video analytics for retail stores help to make them ready for the digital future.

 CNBC reports that an estimated one billion surveillance cameras will be in use worldwide by 2021, which is a massive increase from estimated 770 million surveillance cameras installed in 2019.
 Artificial intelligence enables new groundbreaking applications for computer vision and is likely to further boost the triumphant progress of smart video technology - especially in “analog” industries like retail.
 In addition, COVID-19 accelerates the digital transformation trends that have already begun.

 At Azena we support this exciting development with our open IoT platform for security cameras.
 Our camera OS brings the latest AI applications built by a growing community of developers from around the world to retail camera systems.
 The number of camera apps in our Application Store designed to take retail business to the next level is growing almost daily.

 Brief introduction to Computer Vision & AI

 “Computer vision is a field of artificial intelligence that trains computers to interpret and understand the visual world.
 Using digital images from cameras and videos and deep learning models, machines can accurately identify and classify objects — and then react to what they ‘see.’” - SAS Institute Inc.

 The global artificial intelligence (AI) in retail market size is estimated to reach over USD 23 million by 2026, exhibiting a CAGR of 33.7% during the forecast period.
 The ongoing shift from traditional retail to AI-driven business is one of the key factors driving AI growth in the retail market.
 However, computer vision affects much more than just video surveillance.